speakeasy-api/openapi-directory/SDKs/googleapis.com/sts/v1/python/README.md

 ### v1

 * `sts_introspect` - Gets information about a Google OAuth 2.0 access token issued by the Google Cloud [Security Token Service API](https://cloud.google.com/iam/docs/reference/sts/rest).
+* `sts_oauthtoken` - Exchanges a credential that represents the resource owner's authorization for a Google-generated [OAuth 2.0 access token] (https://www.rfc-editor.org/rfc/rfc6749#section-5) or [refreshes an accesstoken] (https://www.rfc-editor.org/rfc/rfc6749#section-6) following [the OAuth 2.0 authorization framework] (https://tools.ietf.org/html/rfc8693) The credential can be one of the following: - An authorization code issued by the workforce identity federation authorization endpoint - A [refresh token](https://www.rfc-editor.org/rfc/rfc6749#section-10.4) issued by this endpoint This endpoint is only meant to be called by the Google Cloud CLI.
+Also note that this API only accepts the authorization code issued for workforce pools.
 * `sts_token` - Exchanges a credential for a Google OAuth 2.0 access token.
 The token asserts an external identity within an identity pool, or it applies a Credential Access Boundary to a Google access token.
-Note that workforce pools do not support Credential Access Boundary at the moment.
+Note that workforce pools do not support Credential Access Boundaries.
 When you call this method, do not send the `Authorization` HTTP header in the request.
 This method does not require the `Authorization` header, and using the header can cause the request to fail.

 <!-- End SDK Available Operations -->